 FOR THE VEGETABLE LAYER:

 Start by cutting the zucchini into small bite-sized pieces.
 My favorite type of zucchini is the Mexican Gray squash.
 I like the flavor and the texture when it cooks up.
-Give it a try if you haven’t !
+Give it a try if you haven’t!

-Line your sauté pan with enough vegetable broth to cover the bottom.
+Line the sauté pan with enough vegetable broth to cover the bottom.
 We don’t need to cook with added oils!
-Just watch your pan so that the it doesn’t dry up and begin to stick.
+Just watch your pan so that it doesn’t dry up and begin to stick.
 Add a little more broth if necessary.
 Sauté for about 3 minutes or until the zucchini begins to soften.

 Add in the mixed frozen vegetables, and chili beans.
 Do not drain the chili beans.
 You will want that yummy flavored chili sauce!

 Add in the onion powder and garlic powder.
 Continue sautéing for a few more minutes or until the vegetables are softened and the flavors have mixed.
 Set aside.

 FOR THE POTATO LAYER: